 - What happens after I register?

-AIR is open to nonprofit organizations, charities, student groups, small businesses, as well as visual and performing artists.
+AIR is open to nonprofit organizations, student groups, community groups, as well as visual and performing artists.

 That’s up to you!
 Your team can either build a site from scratch or do an accessible redesign of your existing site.
 Your team is there to develop the site that best suits you and your organization’s needs.